Did You Know?

 - Creating a Fossil Fuel Divestment Strategy for City of Pittsburgh Funds

-These goals are in the process of being integrated into the third Pittsburgh Climate Action Plan (in development), which will update 2009 and 2012 versions, embraces many of the above goals by 2030, and sets an 80% greenhouse gas reduction goal by 2050.
+These goals are in the process of being integrated into the third Pittsburgh Climate Action Plan, which updates the 2009 and 2012 versions, embraces the above goals by 2030 — and sets an 80% greenhouse gas reduction goal by 2050.

 Pittsburgh has over 2,000 acres of parkland across 5 city parks — and that doesn’t count the rivers state park within city limits.